EOSgithub/linked-blog-starter-md/EH - Hope and Fear System.md

 Hope & Fear tokens are gained in three ways:

 ### 1. Through Roleplay
-- **Hope**: Acting as beacons of light, showing compassion, protecting innocents, maintaining humanity
+- **Hope**: Acting as beacons of light, showing compassion and empathy, protecting innocents, maintaining humanity
 - **Fear**: Embracing the darkness, acting cruelly, abandoning moral principles, giving in to madness and corruption

 ### 2. Pivotal Moments